 In this work we presented the system dynamics approach for modeling and forecasting mobile service competitive market of a region.
 The model includes dynamic competition between some operators.
 Pricing policy, service quality, subscriber base, potential subscribers, marketing, etc influence their number of subscribers.
 The task of defining the market share carrying capacity to forecast the sales process is described.
-The method for the saturation level identification is considered and the problem of the optimal pricing is formulated.
 Real data from several regions of Russia are used in this paper.
 The optimal control problem of the mobile operator behavior on a competitive market is considered and solved.